wget Command in Linux with Examples

 Example 29: Customize the User-Agent

 Some CDNs tune responses based on user agents.
-Provide a descriptive string or mimic a browser.
+Provide a descriptive string that identifies your script or organization.

 wget --user-agent="LinuxCapable-Wget/1.0 (+https://linuxcapable.com/)" https://downloads.example.com/assets/theme.css